 A number of Quaternary geologic hazards are mapped in the quadrangle, including landslide deposits (Qms) and surface fault ruptures (scarps).
 The study area contains a number of potential Holocene-active normal faults, including the East Bench and Cottonwood faults of the Salt Lake City segment of Wasatch fault zone.
-Other potentially active Quaternary faults in the quadrangle include a queried fault Van Horn (1972) originally mapped to the west of the East Bench fault and a concealed basin-bounding fault along the mountain front with evidence for displacement of pre-Bonneville deposits found in an exposure along Parleys Creek (Van Horn, 1972; Scott and Shroba, 1985) (now concealed by the construction of the east interchange of Interstate 215 and 80).
-These faults and other geologic hazards are described and discussed in more detail in the "Surface Fault Rupture" subsection of the "Selected Geologic Hazards" section.
+Another active Quaternary fault in the quadrangle includes the Nibley Park fault, a fault Van Horn (1972) originally mapped to the west of the East Bench fault.

+Another potentially active Quaternary fault is the Foothill fault, a concealed basin-bounding fault along the mountain front, with evidence for displacement of pre-Bonneville deposits found in an exposure along Parleys Creek (Van Horn, 1972; Scott and Shroba, 1985) (see unit Qafo).
+These faults and other geologic hazards are described and discussed in more detail in the Surface Fault Rupture subsection of the Selected Geologic Hazards section.